Specialty Dentistry in Connecticut to Create Personalized Care

 Frequently Asked Questions

 Treatment with fluoride is an effective way to strengthen your tooth's enamel.
 It takes a few minutes to apply a fluoridated varnish or gel that has a higher concentration of fluoride than over-the-counter products.
 Your hygienist can apply the product with a soft brush.
 After application, you should not brush or floss for 4 to 6 hours afterward, and not eat for a few hours.
 Drinking can resume immediately.
 The American Dental Association recommends fluoride treatments for adults as well as children.
 Speak to your dentist about how fluoride can help you achieve optimal dental health.
-Fluoride varnish is applied with a soft brush and you will not be able to eat or drink for a few hours afterward.
-A fluoride gel takes 4 minutes to be applied, and you should avoid eating and drinking for 30 minutes after treatment.

 The timing for baby teeth differs for each individual but all 20 baby teeth are usually in by 3 years of age.
 The American Academy of Pediatric Dentistry (AAPD) recommends that a child goes to the dentist by age 1 or within six months after the first tooth erupts.
 Primary teeth typically begin growing at around six months of age.
 Baby teeth are just as susceptible to cavities as adult teeth.
 If a baby tooth is lost early, the permanent teeth can drift into the empty space and make it difficult for other adult teeth to find room.
 Proper oral hygiene is essential as soon as your baby is born and it is critical to establish good oral health habits early.